Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 ============

 The process by which a block is marked to be "finalized", i.e. part of the authoritative :ref:`chain<glossary-chain>`.
 Transactions that are part of finalized blocks are considered authoritative.
 New blocks can be only added following the last finalized block.
-The finalization process is conducted periodically by the bakers with :ref:`staked amount<glossary-staked-amount>` at least 0.1% of the total stake in the system.
+The finalization process is conducted periodically by the bakers with :ref:`staked amount<glossary-staked-amount>` at least 0.1% of the total amount of existing CCD.

 .. _glossary-genesis-block: